EgorBurykin/entity_serializer/README.md

 * Can serialize Doctrine 2 entities with single column key called id to JSON
 * It is really fast.
 Uses progressive caching and uses approach allowing to benefit from OpCache
-* Can serialize entity according to sample (serialization group).
-You can create any sample (group) at runtime
+* Can serialize entity according to sample (other serializers use groups).
+You can create any sample at runtime cause it is simple object
 * Easy configurable.
 You can control samples in one file instead of configuring multiple entities in multiple places